KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/scalability/distributed_gpu_computing.md

 ```
 To run this code we need the `random_sataset.py` from {numref}`random_dataset` and a conda environment in which PyTorch is installed, refer to {numref}`conda_setup` to create one if you don't have one already.

 Now use the following slurm script skeleton to run the `mlp_ddp.py` from {numref}`mlp_ddp_code`.
-Note that we need to add environment variables to specify the Master node info, rannk, local rank, etc.
+Note that we need to add environment variables to specify the Master node info, rank, local rank, etc.
 ```{code-block} bash
 :name: multi_gpu_slurm
 :caption: Slurm script skeleton to run {numref}`mlp_ddp_code` on multiple GPUs.
 Here, it requests for two nodes, one GPU on each node, a total of two GPUs.